sethfischer/pelican-bootstrap3/README.md

 All you have to do, is:

-  * enable the plugin, and the theme will add a search box on the right side of the menu
+  * Enable the plugin, and the theme will add a search box on the right side of the menu.
   * Add `DIRECT_TEMPLATES = (('search',))` in your `pelicanconf.py`.